What is an Eloqua Data Dictionary?

 Benefits of Using Data Dictionaries

 A Data Dictionary helps you standardize data usage across systems.
 For most companies, many people work in your sales and marketing systems.
 Some may focus on only a portion of the data, for example, form submissions or contact fields used for merges.
-Others may own detailed information product purchases.
+Others may own detailed information on product purchases.
 The more systems connected, the more challenging it can be to keep everything organized and consistent.
 A Data Dictionary provides a broader context of your data and usage.

-Building A Data Dictionary
+Building a Data Dictionary

 - Evaluate current sales and marketing system data and values